PanJarda/HyperTemplates/README.md

 # HyperTemplates

-Super small (< 200 sloc, 2.243 kB gzipped) class for binding html5 native template tag to data array.
+Super small class for binding html5 native template tag to data array.

 No dependency.